 We invested a lot, learned a lot and ideally filled our important key positions in the company.

 The fact that we are generating a positive cash flow after 3 years is already a great success.

 What does a typical day in your life look like today?

 A typical day is an atypical workday for me.
 There is so much you can do … it’s always different.
 If you are crazy about structuring and really want to follow your work schedule from nine to five, then you are probably not in good hands here.

-Something is constantly changing and something different is happening every day.
+Things are constantly changing and something different is happening every day.
 You have to remain flexible both in spirit and in action.
-I am here at least once a day, in the office and generally work very mobile.
-That’s how I did it before and that suits my personality structure very well.
+I am here at least once a day, in the office and my work is very mobile.
+That’s how I did it before and it suits my personality very well.

 What are the key skills and qualities to succeed in your industry?

 You need courage, entrepreneurship, optimism, and the absolute adherence to the vision.
 That’s how I would sum it up.
 Of course, a well-coordinated team with different technical and academic skills is also important.
 My communication skills didn’t hurt the company either.

 It is always good to have people with you who are good at networking, who are multitasking-capable and who do not give in when the stress increases.

 Do you have a secret of success?